pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Presence

-Subscribe to presence channels to receive occupancy and state events.
-With restore=true, client can attempt to reconnect and retrieve missed messages after disconnect (default reconnect after 320s timeout).
+Subscribe to presence channels to monitor occupancy and state events.
+With restore:YES, the client auto-reconnects and attempts to retrieve missed messages (best-effort).
+Default connection timeout ~320s.

 ### Method(s)